-What Actually Changes When You Turn a Dissertation Into a Book
+What Actually Changes When You Turn a Dissertation Into a Book (And Why It’s Not Just a Revision)

-You’re no longer a student.
+You’re no longer a doctoral student.
 Your dissertation is defended, submitted, and behind you.
-Now, as an early-career faculty member, you’re stepping into a new position with new colleagues, new courses, and tenure expectations.
+Now, as an early-career faculty member facing publication and tenure expectations, a new question emerges: Can your dissertation become a book?

 You want your ideas to reach a broader audience.
 You want your research to matter outside the defense room.
+Many scholars begin this transition while balancing full-time academic responsibilities.

 Dissertations are written to be defended.